Global Trip FAQs

 Do I need a passport?

 YES!
-You will need a passport that is valid until 6 MONTHS AFTER you return from your specific trip.
-You can go to https://travel.state.gov/content/travel/en/passports.html to get information about obtaining or renewing your passport.
-Usually your local library and post office will have current information on this process and can help you fill out the paperwork.
-This process can take up to several months, so we advise that one of your first steps would be to get your passport ready to go.
+For our international trips, you will need a passport that is valid for 6 months AFTER you return.
+Go to: https://travel.state.gov/content/travel/en/passports.html to get information about obtaining or renewing your passport.
+Your local library and post office will usually have current information on this process and can assist with the paperwork.
+It often takes several months to complete the process, so we advise you to get your passport today!

 Will I be safe?